SoMa-Project/tub_feasibility_check/README.md

 # tub_feasibility_check

+## Combined surface grasp call
+This branch introduces a combined surface grasp call.
+Inputs to that call are pregrasp goal pose and a go down goal pose.
+The combined service call will try to execute initial grasp defined by those poses.

+If that fails, pregrasp poses will be sampled from a manifold.
+Then a trajectory will be tried that first goes to sampled pose, and from there downward to a modified go down pose preserving the orientation of the sampled pregrasp pose.

+A new type of manifold is also introduced.
+It is designed for circular objects.
+In the following, initial pregrasp goal pose is referred to as initial frame.
+The sampled frame origin is sampled in the plane defined by the X and Y axes of the initial frame.
+It is sampled uniformly from a circle lying in that plane around the goal frame position with a certain radius.
+The sampled frame orientation is rotated such that the X axis of the frame points towards the origin of the initial frame.

+Check the [jupyter notebook](notebooks/surface-grasp-manifold.ipynb) for visualizations and example code.

 ## Installation:
 ### Requirements
 In order to use the feasibility checker you have to fulfill the requirements of the contact-motion-planning submodule (https://gitlab.tubit.tu-berlin.de/rbo-lab/contact-motion-planning).